 keeping a fire going when your wood is damp.

 Son and Baby with my Daddy following them up the

 When my duo were young we began attending weekly

 Nature Walks at local parks in Fort Lauderdale.

-The whole oak tree/pine tree/fire hazard was
+The whole oak tree/pine tree/fire hazard was described to my

 Weekends the parks charged admission fees.
 My kids and I

 learned a lot and had a good time doing so.
 The guided walks were

 from 9 to 11 in the morning.
 We went every Friday for years.
 I would pack a

 lunch for the kids and I. After eating we would explore and